Sundowning: Causes

-Disturbances in circadian rhythms
+Connection to Alzheimer's disease

 It is thought that with the development of plaques and tangles associated with Alzheimer's disease there might be a disruption within the suprachiasmatic nucleus (SCN).
 The SCN is located in the hypothalamus and is associated with regulating sleep patterns by maintaining circadian rhythms, which are strongly associated with external light and dark cues.
 A disruption within the suprachiasmatic nucleus would seem to be an area that could cause the types of confusion that are seen in sundowning.
 However, finding evidence for this is difficult, as an autopsy is needed to analyze this disruption properly.
 By the time a person experiencing Alzheimer's has died, they have usually surpassed the level of brain damage (and associated dementia) that would be associated with sundowning.
 This hypothesis is, however, supported by the effectiveness of melatonin, a natural hormone, to decrease behavioral symptoms associated with sundowning.
 The pineal gland produces melatonin when signaled by the SCN to help maintain circadian rhythms.
 Melatonin supplementation can be administered to older adults as their natural hormonal production decreases over time.

-Another cause can be oral problems, like tooth decay with pain.
-When the time a meal is served comes close, a person can show symptoms of sundowning.
-This cause is not widely recognized; however, anticipation of food can increase dopamine levels, and dopamine and melatonin have an antagonistic relationship.

 Serotonin has also been observed to potentially have a key role in the regulation of circadian rhythm as research has shown that serotonergic agonism in the SCN results in "phase shifts" in portions of the light-dark cycle.
 In addition to the effects on circadian rhythm, serotonin is also known to be involved in the regulation of aggression.
 Due to the serotonergic signaling deficiencies of Alzheimer's disease, it has been commonly reported that deficiencies in serotonin have been associated with worsening circadian rhythm or aggression.